America Undercover

 America Undercover is a series of documentaries that aired on the cable television network HBO from 1983 through 2006.
-Within the series are several sub-series, such as Autopsy, Real Sex, and Taxicab Confessions.
+Within the series are several sub-series, such as Autopsy, Real Sex, Shock Video, and Taxicab Confessions.

 History

 The series began in 1983 and, after a brief time being broadcast weekly in 2001, was later broadcast once per month.
 In 2006, episodes began being rebroadcast on A&E Network.

 Over the years, episodes have covered numerous subjects such as abortion, organized crime, and pedophilia.
-The show won several awards for the 1998 production of Strippers: The Naked Stages.